The Importance of Student Involvement in Residence Hall Leadership at Pratt Institute

 Sign-up takes place during November and December.
 Students must attend Connections to apply for most leadership positions on campus.

-Resident Advisors/Resident Directors are students selected each Spring semester to serve as RAs and RDs.
-RAs have primary responsibility for a residence hall floor whereas RDs, who supervise the RAs, provide primary responsibility for a residence hall.
-RA's are required to participate in the Connections Leadership class.
+Resident Advisors are students selected each Spring semester to serve as RAs.
+RAs have primary responsibility for a residence hall floor.
+RA’s are required to participate in the Connections Leadership class.
 This 5 week not for credit course introduces applicants to aspects of leadership applicable to the RA position as well as other positional leadership opportunities available on-campus.
 The application/registration for this course takes place in the late Fall semester.

 Hall Council is the hall government for each residence hall.
 Hall Councils are made up of students only, and they take different forms in each of the halls.
 Most Hall Councils have an executive board (Chair, Concerns Coordinator, Events Coordinator, RHAC representative, and Dining Services representative), as well as representatives from the various floors in the hall.
 Organization of the Hall Councils take place each fall, early in the semester.
 Hall Councils sponsor functions and represent the views of the residents to the Office of Residential Life.
 In addition to gaining valuable leadership skills, students who regularly attend Hall Council earn an additional point for the housing lottery.